Open-QKD-Network/qkd-dashboard/README.md

 |-------------------	|--------	|-------------------------------	|
 | /fetch            	| GET    	| NULL                          	|

-Note, query elements such as `?id` are not to be inputted as query parameters but as just their values.
-For example, if you want to fetch the location info for the city `Waterloo` the URL would look like `/locations/fetch/city/Waterloo` instead of `/locations/fetch/city/?city=Waterloo`.

 As of now the best way to access the API is using postman (For the body information, provide it under x-www-form-urlencoded).
 Here is a [link to a postman collection](https://www.postman.com/science-geoscientist-97417074/workspace/openqkdnetwork/collection/17576385-491b21f4-e7a1-4270-bebb-172467a83849?action=share&creator=17576385&ctx=documentation) with the endpoints listed above.
+Feel free to create a local copy and edit your collection copy as needed.